-Youth unemployment and youth NEET (latter referring to those 'not in employment, education or training') by various educational levels, are reproduced in Table I. A recent estimate from Bangladesh's nearest neighbour India, a country with whom Bangladesh shares a common history and culture, as well as similar institutions, is also presented for comparison.
+Youth unemployment and youth NEET (latter referring to those 'not in employment, education or training') by various educational levels, are reproduced below in Table 1.15 A recent estimate from Bangladesh's nearest neighbour India, a country with whom Bangladesh shares a common history and culture, as well as similar institutions, is also presented for comparison.

 We observe that the BIDS estimates are close to those generated by the recent literature.
-Interestingly, youth educated unemployment in Bangladesh is quite
+It is interesting that youth educated unemployment in Bangladesh is quite similar to that of India,

-&lt;sup>13Two other recent estimates are available for graduate unemployment in Bangladesh, both sponsored by the World Bank.
-Mahmud et al. (2018) find unemployment to be 38 per cent with an average wait time before getting of 10 months while Nakata et al. (2019) estimate the rate at 46 per cent.
+13 Two other recent estimates are available for graduate unemployment in Bangladesh, both sponsored by the World Bank.
+Mahmud, M. et al (2018) find unemployment to be 38% with an average wait time before getting of 10 months while Nakata, S. et al (2019) estimate the rate at 46%.
 However, these are based on very different samples.

-&lt;sup>14Thus, the "duration" literature relates mostly to advanced countries (e.g., Stancanelli 1997, Ahn and Ugidos-Olazabal 1995, Røed and Zhang 2002).
-Dendir (2006) is a rare example from a developing country- Ethiopia).

-&lt;sup>15The use of NEET has gained popularity in developing countries even though its origin can be traced to advanced countries like the UK where the concern was with dropouts and young school leavers (aged 16-18) who were not employed, nor actively looking for work and not in any study or training programme.
-This raised worries about not only wasted human resources but also the potential threat of social exclusion and delinquency (e.g., Mascherini 2019 for a recent review).
+14 Thus, the 'duration' literature relates mostly to advanced countries (e.g. EGG Stancanelli, 1997; N Ahn et al, 1995; Knut Roed and Tao Zhang, 2002.
+S. Dendir (2006) is a rare example from a developing country - Ethiopia.
+15 The use of NEET has gained popularity in developing countries even though its origin can be traced to advanced countries like the UK where the concern was with dropouts and young school leavers (aged 16-18) who were not employed, nor actively looking for work and not in any study or training program.
+This raised worries about not only wasted human resources but also the potential threat of social exclusion and delinquency (e.g. M Mascherini, 2019 for a recent review).